nervosnetwork/docs/docs/getting-started/run-node.md

 </details>

 ## Run CKB
-First, you need to have a workshop folder to run CKB:
+First, you need to have a workshop folder to run CKB (you can create this folder anywhere you like.
+It does not need to be in the cloned folder.):
 ```shell
 mkdir ckb-dev && \
 cd ckb-dev